mgcarbonell/sudoku-check/README.md

 ## Background:

-An interview questions that tripped me up a lot of bit, and because of that I'm going to complete.
+An interview questions that tripped me up a lot of bit, and because of that I'm going to complete it.

 ## The Problem: